conduition/conduition.io/source/_posts/dropkick.md

 The problem then becomes about incentives: The PQ rescuers would need to act charitably, or be incentivized through off-chain payment (credit cards, altcoins, etc).

 **Salvage Fees.** A more interesting option is an on-chain "salvage fee" - a share of the UTXO being rescued.
-If we modify the commitment protocol slightly so that instead of posting $H(w, m)$ on-chain, we post $H(H(w), m)$, then the salvager can open the inner hash and read the message $m$ to be signed without exposing the secret witness $w$.
-The salvager can thereby verify that the message $m$ enforces that some share of the rescued coins be paid to him as a salvage fee before publishing $H(H(w), m)$.
+If we modify the commitment protocol slightly so that instead of posting $H(w, m)$ on-chain, we wrap it with another hash $H(H(w, m), m)$, then the salvager can open the outer hash and read the message $m$ to be signed without exposing the secret witness $w$, and without the ability to create new valid commitments himself.
+Because the message $m$ must match in both inner and outer hashes, the salvager can verify that $m$ enforces that some share of the rescued coins be paid to him as a salvage fee before publishing $H(H(w, m), m)$.
 The salvage fee option is intriguing as it provides a means to incentivize rescue by PQ UTXO holders.
 This idea seems unexplored in past discussions.

 **Merkle Trees.** As pointed out in the [FawkesCoin paper][fawkescoin] (Section 5.5), we could also change how commitments appear on-chain.
 Instead of appearing in-the-clear (e.g one `OP_RETURN` per commitment), each commitment $H(w, m)$ in the mempool could be combined into a merkle tree by a single untrusted party, who we'll call an _aggregator_.
 The root of that merkle tree can be published on-chain by anyone who has PQ UTXOs at a constant cost, and we call this party the _publisher_.